peytoncordero/DRI25/command-line.md

 ## Issues of a metaphor

-When the file system became a generalized name in the 1960s, only a limited audience had access to computers.
-Those users, mostly researchers and specialists, might have a close relationship with the spaces we mentioned in the metaphor.
+As we mentioned, the file system dates from the 1960s.
+At that time, only a limited audience had access to computers Those users, mostly researchers and specialists, might have a close relationship with the spaces we mentioned in the metaphor.
 Additionally, thinking of hardware, when computers were the size of a room, people shared a physical space to store information (in punch cards), just as the library of our metaphor.
 This picture of two programmers at ENIAC helps us imagine how this shared room required as much organization as possible.

 ![Two of the women who programmed ENIAC operating it](/images/command-line/Two_women_operating_ENIAC.jpg)